OpenLightingProject/rp2040-dmxsun/README.md

 ## How is the project licensed?

-This source code, schematics and board layouts is licensed under the GPL.
+This source code, schematics and board layouts is licensed under the Apache-2.0 license.

 Parts of the original example code (`stdio_usb.*`, ...) is: